 Luca Meyerhans is a high school student from Spain with a strong passion for physics and mathematics.
-He is deeply committed to expanding access to education and founded Mathematics for Everyone, an organization that offers free math lessons, particularly for students with learning disabilities.
-Through the Fellowship, Luca was able to grow this initiative and expand it internationally across multiple countries.
-He also serves as the deputy prefect of the Wellbeing Department at his school, where he works to promote acceptance and inclusion, and volunteers with AFDACAT, the Catalonian dyslexia organization, leading efforts to improve academic accommodations for dyslexic students in Barcelona.
+He is deeply committed to expanding access to education and founded Mathematics for Everyone, an organization that offers free math lessons, especially for students with learning disabilities.
+He also serves as the deputy prefect of the Wellbeing Department at his school, promoting acceptance and inclusion, and volunteers with AFDACAT (the Catalonian dyslexia organization), helping improve academic accommodations for dyslexic students in Barcelona.

 Meet Luca!